Win4esterD/rsschool-cv-temp-copy-/cv.md

 * Russian Language (native)

-### **Experience of using English Language**
+### **Experience of using the English Language**

 Studied English at school with specialized learning of English.
-By the time of my graduation I was capable of communicating with native speakers.
+By the time of my graduation, I was capable of communicating with native speakers.
 Had experience of communication via internet and face to face with the citizens of the US.
-During my lerning in the University, I obtained experience of conversation about topics related to economy.
+During my learning in the University, I obtained experience of conversation about topics related to the economy.
 In free time I used to communicate with foreign persons via internet, watched films and listened to the music in English.

 When I worked on position of "Marketing specialist", I used to perform conversations with foreign partners of the company I worked for, solved business tasks like ordering new spare parts or durable equipment, participated as an interpreter in business conversations between the management of my company and foreign partners.
-Translated from English to Russian technical documentations of the equipment, supplied by our partners, to increase sales of the products and obtain bigger market share, and make it easier for our customers on the territori of Customs Union, to get familiar with the products.
+Translated from English to Russian technical documentations of the equipment, supplied by our partners, to increase sales of the products and obtain a bigger market share, and make it easier for our customers on the territory of the Customs Union, to get familiar with the products.

 According to this [English test facility](https://examinator.epam.com/Main/PersonalAssignments/475976 "English test"), my level is B2.
 I have strong conversation skill, capable of listening and understanding native speakers, can perform business conversations, read fiction and technical literature related to IT industry, especially programming.

-During my journy of studying programming, English helped me a lot on several occasions.
-I used it to find necessary information in technical documentation of Django framework, to complete the task related with database management using Django ORM, also used English to find the way to create my proper HTTP protocol by using only Socket or SocketServer library (It was the task from my internship in iTechArt company, which I successfuly accomplished.)
+During my journey of studying programming, English helped me a lot on several occasions.
+I used it to find necessary information in technical documentation of Django framework, to complete the task related with database management using Django ORM, also used English to find the way to create my proper HTTP protocol by using only Socket or SocketServer library (It was the task from my internship in iTechArt company, which I successfully accomplished.)
 Also I used English for reading the book "Ben Shaw - Web development with Django".
 These are not the only occasions when I used English, but these are most significant and memorable.

 ***
 ### **Experience of using Spanish Language**

-Started learning Spanish in February 2019, because I came to conclusion that knowledge of only one foreign language (English) wasn't impressive enough.
-During my journy of learning Spanish, I used such resources as the book "Full Course of Spanish Language by R. Gonsales and R. Alimova".
-Also I used aplications: Memrise, Busuu, SpanishDict to gain biger vocabulary.
+Started learning Spanish in February 2019, because I came to the conclusion that knowledge of only one foreign language (English) wasn't impressive enough.
+During my journey of learning Spanish, I used such resources as the book "Full Course of Spanish Language by R. Gonsales and R. Alimova".
+Also, I used applications: Memrise, Busuu, SpanishDict to gain bigger vocabulary.
 Practiced Spanish by communicating with Spanish speaking people in the Discord app, developed my speaking and writing skills.
-Now I can spend hours speaking with the natives of Spanish and hope it would find it's use in my caree of Web Developer.
+Now I can spend hours speaking with the natives of Spanish and hope it would find its use in my career of Web Developer.